AtharvaJadhav-10/AtharvaJadhav-10/README.md

 ###  Hi there 👋 I’m Atharva
-Second year student pursuing bachelor's degree in computer science and enginnering at MGM University Aurangabad.
+final year student pursuing bachelor's degree in computer science and enginnering at MGM University Aurangabad.
 I am passionate about technology and problem solving.

 - 👀 I’m interested in coding, data science, machine learning, artificial intelligence and web development.